hud63/Inno/Strategic Initiatives/Explicit Impact Opportunities Mentioned.md

 ### The Copilot/Teams Recording Breakthrough is Bigger Than You Think

-Alan demoed this ~1 week ago: Teams call → auto-transcription → Copilot form-fill
+Tony demoed this ~1 week ago: Teams call → auto-transcription → Copilot form-fill

 **What you might miss:** This isn’t just about data entry efficiency.
 It’s about: